 3. Expense approval

-Even though the onus is on travelers to comply with expense policies, once the expenses have been submitted via a spreadsheet, the burden is then on the approver(s) to ensure that they are verified and valid, before forwarding approved claims to the finance team for reimbursement.
+Even though the onus is on business travelers to comply with expense policies, once the expenses have been submitted, the burden is on the approver(s) to ensure they are verified and valid before forwarding approved claims for reimbursement.

 An approver may have a dozen or more reports that require expense approval on a frequent basis.
 These reports may come from several countries, or be for different roles, which may impact the way spend policies apply.

 If it’s unrealistic to expect individuals to know every facet of the corporate expense policy as it applies to them, it’s highly unlikely that an approver will be able to recall the nuances of the policy as they apply to multiple people.

 Approvers are also unlikely to have the time to refer back to corporate T&E policy guidelines to verify the validity of each transaction.
 As a result, many non-compliant expenses will inadvertently pass through the approval process.

 A key benefit of automated expense solutions is that they allow organizations to enforce spend compliance at the point of entry, which can make an approver’s job much easier.

 And if an expense triggers a soft stop notice, it’s automatically flagged to the approver so they can make an immediate, real-time decision.

 In other words, no more back-and-forth and no more second-guessing when it comes to spend approvals.

 Don’t make spend compliance harder than it has to be

 While 100% spend policy compliance isn’t realistically achievable for most organizations, it’s still the goal.
 And any organization that wants to maximize profitability isn’t doing that at all by relying on manual expense submission and approval processes.